Fitting Fire Doors

 All Building regulations specify the requirements for even the fitting of cheap fire doors or any other fire resisting doors to protect occupants for a minimum time which is expressed in minutes, either 20, 30, 60 minutes etc, most of the time tradesmen will use the term FD30 and FD60 which relates directly to 30 minute and 60 minute ratings.

-We have been asked on numerous occasions to source or supply 35mm fire doors but to date we have not been able to obtain a suitable range of 35mm fire doors that would also match or comply with the fire testing requirements that all fire doors must match or exceed during testing.
+We have been asked on numerous occasions to source or supply 35mm fire doors but to date, we have not been able to obtain a suitable range of 35mm fire doors that would also match or comply with the fire testing requirements that all fire doors must match or exceed during testing.

-You must use three hinges, these hinges must be "Class 13" standard, if you are renewing the door due to fire, planning or HMO regulations please take their advice as the will sometimes ask you to place intumescent paper behind the actual hinge leaf.
+You must use three hinges, these hinges must be "Class 13" standard, if you are renewing the door due to fire, planning or HMO regulations please take their advice as they will sometimes ask you to place intumescent paper behind the actual hinge leaf.

 Every fire authority and planning department (you'll be shocked to know) have their own idea of what is required of a fire door.